What does it mean “Do not quench the Spirit?”

 But examine everything carefully; hold fast to that which is good;

 This passage is wonderful.
 It deals with three aspects of holiness: talking to the Lord, allowing the Spirit to minister to us, and pursuing righteousness.
 In the Greek, the passage is broken into four statements.
-I have highlighted every other grouping.
 Each statement is like a proverb.
 Each group has similar ideas.
 The first grouping is rejoicing, praying and giving thanks.
 The third group is examining everything in order to hold to that which is good, and the last group is “abstaining from evil.”
-The second group, not quench and not despise, is the one we are interested in.
+The second group, to not quench and to not despise prophetic utterances, is the one we are interested in.
 They go together.
 So how do not quenching the Holy Spirit and not despising prophetic utterances go together?
-The grouping is about the ministries of the Spirit.
+What do they have in common?
+They are ministries of the Spirit.

 Both the meaning of the Greek and the context of the passage tell us the ministry of the Spirit is Paul’s concern.
 We are not to quench the ministry of the Spirit!
 Is Paul talking about not hindering the ministry of the gifts of the Spirit, or the convicting ministry of the Spirit, or the teaching ministry of the Spirit, or His ministry of leading and filling?
 The answer is “Yes” to all of them.

-There are many ways one can hinder ministry of the Holy Spirit.
-First, we hinder His work in our life when we sin, because we grieve Him (Eph.
-4:30-31).
+There is only one way to hinder the ministry of the Holy Spirit.
+We hinder the Spirit’s work in our life when we sin, because we grieve Him.

 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
-(NASB) Eph.
-4:30-31
+Ephesians 4:30-31 (NASB)

 And for this reason I remind you to kindle afresh the gift of God which is in you through the laying on of my hands.
 For God has not given us a spirit of timidity, but of power and love and discipline.
 Therefore do not be ashamed of the testimony of our Lord . . .
-(NASB) 2 Timothy 21:6-8
+2 Timothy 1:6-8 (NASB)

 In these passages, Paul encourages Timothy to not neglect the spiritual gift given to him during a commissioning service.
-By the time Paul writes 2 Timothy it appears that Timothy was not using this spiritual gift as much as he should.
-The ministry of the Spirit through him was hindered.
-These few examples reveal that we can hinder the ministry of the Spirit by 1) sinning and 2) not using the spiritual gifts given to us.
-We can also hinder the ministry by despising another’s spiritual gift.
+By the time Paul writes 2 Timothy, it appears that Timothy was not using this spiritual gift as much as he should.
+The ministry of the Spirit through him was hindered because he was not using the spiritual gifts given to us.

-We should seek to encourage others to use their spiritual gifts.
-We should help others find opportunity for ministry.
-We should encourage one another not to sin.
-We should submit to the Holy Spirit’s desire to fill us and to control us.
-We are commanded to be filled with the Spirit.
+We should submit to the Holy Spirit’s desire to fill us and to control us since we are commanded to be filled with the Spirit.
 When we are not filled by His Spirit, we are not living under His control.
 His effectiveness through us is hindered.

 . . . understand what the will of the Lord is.
 And do not get drunk with wine, for that is dissipation, but be filled with the Spirit . . .
-(NASB) Eph.
-5:17-18
+Ephesians 5:17-18 (NASB)

 But I say, walk by the Spirit, and you will not carry out the desire of the flesh . . .
 Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness, carousing . . .
-(NASB) Gal.
-5:16-21
+Galatians 5:16-21 (NASB)

 This is a wonderful command resulting in victory over sin and usefulness to God.
-When we are filled we are walking in His Spirit.
-As we are filled and as we constantly walk in His Spirit, we find increasing victory over sin.
+When we are filled, we are walking in His Spirit.
+As we are filled and constantly walk in His Spirit, we find increasing victory over sin.
 Not to yield to His Spirit hinders the Spirit’s ministry in our life and through us.